Arvindh-Code/KNN-Classifier-Comparison/README.md

 - Aravindh Gopalsamy
 - gopal98aravindh@gmail.com

+## License

+This project is not open for external use or distribution.
+All rights reserved.

+## Important Note for Students

+**Warning:** This code is intended for educational purposes only.
+Please do not use this code for any assignment, and consider it as a reference implementation.
+Use your own implementation for academic assignments.

 Feel free to explore the code and use it as a reference for understanding KNN implementation and model evaluation.